dotnet/docs/docs/standard/security/cryptographic-signatures.md

 - The hash algorithm used by the signer.

 To verify a signature signed by the <xref:System.Security.Cryptography.RSAPKCS1SignatureFormatter> class, use the <xref:System.Security.Cryptography.RSAPKCS1SignatureDeformatter> class.
 The <xref:System.Security.Cryptography.RSAPKCS1SignatureDeformatter> class must be supplied the public key of the signer.
-You will need the values of the modulus and the exponent to specify the public key.
+For RSA, you will need the values of the modulus and the exponent to specify the public key.
 (The party that generated the public/private key pair should provide these values.)
 First create an <xref:System.Security.Cryptography.RSA> object to hold the public key that will verify the signature, and then initialize an <xref:System.Security.Cryptography.RSAParameters> structure to the modulus and exponent values that specify the public key.

 The following code shows the creation of an <xref:System.Security.Cryptography.RSAParameters> structure.
 The `Modulus` property is set to the value of a byte array called `modulusData` and the `Exponent` property is set to the value of a byte array called `exponentData`.